dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/packages.rst

 Python packages are an integral part of programming in Python.
 A package is a bundle of modules.
 Modules are individual Python files that contain prewritten code pieces that can be used in your projects which makes it easier to program.
-As an example, you will use the package "sympy" quite often in your studies. "sympy" package is a collection of different modules which contain code for different mathematical operations.
-The module "sympy.matrices" contains tools for working with matrices, or "sympy.calculus" includes operations for derivatives and integrals.
+As an example, you will use the package `sympy` quite often in your studies. `sympy` package is a collection of different modules which contain code for different mathematical operations.
+The module `sympy.matrices` contains tools for working with matrices, or `sympy.calculus` includes operations for derivatives and integrals.

 .. tip::
     It is important to make sure that you have activated the correct environment before proceeding.